 My aim is to offer: facilitation and process for identifying and thinking through the relevant issues and options; challenge; market analysis and information.

 I monitor and comment on developments in the legal services market, policy and regulation, ethics and training, and seek to engage with government, regulators, professional bodies, practitioners and others.
-I am the former director of the Legal Services Institute (a charitable think-tank originally established by The College of Law).
+In 2015, I chaired the review by the regulators of the Legal Services Act 2007 and related legislation to identify for the Ministry of Justice potential options for legislative change.
+I am also the former director of the Legal Services Institute (a charitable think-tank originally established by The College of Law).

 My mission is taking a public interest perspective on the regulation, development and education of an independent and effective legal services sector.

 I chair and speak at both public commercial and not-for-profit events, as well as private partnership and board meetings and away-days.
 I write for a variety of publications, and am often asked for comment in national and local news media.

 My objective is always finding a new way of looking at familiar issues and pushing thinking into new territory.